molpopgen/fwdpy11/doc/pages/tskit_tools.rst

     :members:

-    The following are boolean flags that are used to populate :attr:`tskit.IndividualTable.flags`.
-The flags represent
+    The following are boolean flags that are used to populate the ``flags`` colummn of a :class:`tskit.IndividualTable`.
-    individuals alive at the end of the simulation, those preserved as ancient samples, and those from the very first generation of the simulation, respectively.
+    The flags represent individuals alive at the end of the simulation, those preserved as ancient samples, and those from the very first generation of the simulation, respectively.
     See :ref:`here <recapitation>` for why the last class of preserved samples are special.